allenai/cartography/README.md

 Code for the paper [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://arxiv.org/abs/2009.10795) at EMNLP 2020.

 This repository contains implementation of data maps, as well as other data selection baselines, along with notebooks for data map visualizations.

 If using, please cite:
 ```
-@inproceedings{swayamdipta2020datamaps,
+@inproceedings{swayamdipta2020dataset,
     title={Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics},
     author={Swabha Swayamdipta and Roy Schwartz and Nicholas Lourie and Yizhong Wang and Hannaneh Hajishirzi and Noah A. Smith and Yejin Choi},
-    booktitle={Proc. of EMNLP},
+    booktitle={Proceedings of EMNLP},
     url={https://arxiv.org/abs/2009.10795},
     year={2020}
 }